Search Results :

 • From left toggle menu, click on System, then under Install section click on Extensions.

-• Here click on Browse for file button to locate and install the plugin file downloaded earlier.
+• Now click on Or Browse for file button to locate and install the plugin file downloaded earlier.

 • Install the SAML SP Plugin from your computer

-• Once Installation of plugin is successful.
-Now click on Start Using miniOrange SAML SP plugin.
+• Installation of plugin is successful.
+Now click on Get Started!

 • Start Using miniOrange SAML SP plugin

-• Then go to the Service Provider Metadata tab, scroll down and copy the SP-EntityID and the ACS URL.
+• Go to the Service Provider Metadata tab and scroll down to copy the SP-EntityID and the ACS URL.

 • Copy SP-EntityID and ACS URL